Why is Healthcare Interoperability Necessary?

 • Reduced physician burden in decision making and coordination with payers

-• Enhancing care coordination across stakeholders and departments
+• Enhanced care coordination across stakeholders and departments

-• Empower patients with more information about their health, available to them easily
+• Empowered patients with easily available information about their health

-• Support public health initiatives with greater insights on population health
+• Public health initiatives supported with greater insights on population health

-• Meet regulatory requirements implemented by more and more governments worldwide
+• Meet regulatory requirements increasingly implemented governments worldwide

 Barriers to healthcare interoperability

-Here are some of the challenges faced in having interoperable health data today.
+Here are some of the challenges faced in maintaining interoperable health data today.

 • Lack of standardization: Health data is complex and is managed by many stakeholders, including vendors, providers and government organizations.
 Medical terminology used is not standard, and even when standards exist, adoption and normalization of data to those standards has an impact.